Ananth170404/Advanced-Momentum-Stock-Model/README.md

 - %D (Stochastic Oscillator) is trending upwards.
 Each condition is counted, and the total number of satisfied conditions is recorded for each stock.

+## Stock Information
+The script to view and compare multiple stocks covers these important stock details

+- General Stock Information
+- Valuation Metrics
+- Profitability Metrics
+- Growth Metrics
+- Dividend Metrics
+- Financial Health Metrics
+- Performance Metrics
+- Yahoo Analyst Recommendations
+- Shareholder Data
+- Historical Data
+- Technical Metrics
+- Stock Performance Graphs over 5 days, 1 month, 3 months, 6 months, 1 year and 5 years

 ## Files
-- advanced_momentum_stock_model.py: The main script that performs the stock analysis.
+- Advanced_Momentum_Stock_Model.py: The main script that performs the stock analysis.
+- Get_Stock_Info.py : The script that allows user to view important stock details.
+- Multi_Stock_Comparison.py : The script that allows user to view and compare across multiple stocks.
 - requirements.txt: List of required Python packages.
 - README.md: This readme file.
 - NSE Stocks.xlsx: Excel file containing the list of stock tickers to analyze (not included, must be provided).